430 Area Code Scam Calls - 14,091 FTC Complaints from Tyler, TX

 Not all 430 scam calls run the same playbook.
 The FTC categorizes complaints by subject, and the automation rate (robocall percentage) reveals which scams are run by machines versus live callers.

-Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 84.1%, meaning 8 out of 10 calls are robots.
-Energy, solar, & utilities follows at 76.7%.
+Reducing your debt (credit cards, mortgage, student loans) scams have the highest automation rate at 81.5%, meaning 8 out of 10 calls are robots.
+Warranties & protection plans follows at 74.5%.
 If your phone rings from a 430 number and you hear a recorded message about debt, tech support, or a government agency, it is almost certainly spoofed.

 Reducing your debt (credit cards, mortgage, student loans)